Ada-Developers-Academy/daily-curriculum/week04/tuesday/dictionary.md

   each instance returns the words in the same order, this is not a guaranteed part of its interface).

-- The Words class cannot be rewound, that is, once we call
+- The Words class cannot be rewound.
+That is: once we call
   ```w.next_word``` we can either keep calling it until we've gotten
   all the words out, or we have to start over from the beginning with
   a new instance